 In March 2018 we announced that we (Fashion-Enter ltd) had been awarded ‘Good Growth Fund’ and Haringey Council funding to expand our educational offer to include a Tailoring Academy.
 This week, 14th November 2019, we are thrilled to reveal that the Tailoring Academy will officially open!

-The launch coincides with the ESF-supported skills programme N17 Creative Callings, to boost creative industries based within Tottenham’s Creative Enterprise Zone.
+The launch coincides with the ESF-supported skills programme N17 Creative Callings, supported by Mayor of London and the European Union, to boost creative industries based within Tottenham’s Creative Enterprise Zone.

 The Tailoring Academy is a state-of-the-art clothing manufacturing and training facility based in the heart of Haringey which will provide specialist skills, job training and apprenticeships for local and London-wide residents in the clothing manufacturing and fashion sector.
 In addition, it will produce mid and high-end tailored clothing for major retailers and fashion brands such as ASOS.com, Brora and designer brands.